Dinamation

+A Dinamation built Tyrannosaurus on display at the St. Louis Science Center.

 Dinamation International Corporation was a robotics effects company based in San Juan Capistrano, Santa Ana, and Tustin, California, United States.

 History

 It was founded in 1982 by former airline pilot Chris Mays and some neighbors and dropped in March 2001.
 (A 2001 Wall Street Journal article describes the rise and fall and disappearance of its founder, Chris Mays.)
 Originally begun as a way to lease handmade, one-of-a-kind, Japanese-produced robot dinosaurs to North American shopping malls, in time Dinamation defied its original mandate and came to produce its own production-line models for exhibit in science museums and zoos worldwide.
 Dinamation was an example of an American company following, improving upon, and then outpacing its Japanese rivals.

 Dinamation started out with a dozen movie special effects technicians, sculptors, painters, and engineers housed in third-tier industrial spaces in Santa Ana, California, where municipal, safety and corporate oversight was minimal and creative freedom maximal.
 Given vague guidelines and a selection of consumer-grade dinosaur books for reference, they produced one "beta" show (which was sold, not leased) for a museum in Boston and also sold a display to the Mesa Southwest Museum in Grand Junction, CO, US (D.I.C. creatures are still on active exhibit there).
 Techniques improved (and so did scientific fidelity, up to a point, under the guidance of paleontologists Dr.s Robert Bakker and George Callison and given the contributions made by many skilled engineers, inventor/sculptors such as public artists Raymond Persinger and Marianne O'Barr, movie effects artists Steve Koch (also designed paint schemes), Brian Sipe and Matt Croteau.
 By 1988, Dinamation had grown to 150 employees embedded in a complex corporate structure and operating out of a 39000 sqft facility in Tustin, California.